Timpani: Role in orchestra

 "No written kettledrum music survives from the 16th century, because the technique and repertory were learned by oral tradition and were kept secret.
-An early example of trumpet and kettledrum music occurs at the beginning of Monteverdi's opera Orfeo (1607)."
+An early example of trumpet and kettledrum music occurs at the beginning of Claudio Monteverdi's opera L'Orfeo (1607)."
 Later in the Baroque era, Johann Sebastian Bach wrote a secular cantata titled Tönet, ihr Pauken!
 Erschallet, Trompeten!, which translates roughly to "Sound off, ye timpani!
 Sound, trumpets!"
 Naturally, the timpani are placed at the forefront: the piece starts with an unusual timpani solo and the chorus and timpani trade the melody back and forth.
 Bach reworked this movement in Part I of the Christmas Oratorio.

-Mozart and Haydn wrote many works for the timpani and even started putting it in their symphonies.
+Mozart and Haydn wrote many works for the timpani and even started putting it in their symphonies and other orchestral works.

 Ludwig van Beethoven revolutionized timpani music in the early 19th century.
 He not only wrote for drums tuned to intervals other than a fourth or fifth, but he gave a prominence to the instrument as an independent voice beyond programmatic use.
 For example, his Violin Concerto (1806) opens with four solo timpani strokes, and the scherzo of his Ninth Symphony (1824) sets the timpani (tuned an octave apart) against the orchestra in a sort of call and response.

 The next major innovator was Hector Berlioz.
 He was the first composer to indicate the exact sticks that should be used—"felt-covered", "wooden", etc. In several of his works, including Symphonie fantastique (1830), and his Requiem (1837), he demanded the use of several timpanists at once.